hrokr/Heartbeat/README.md

 Incidentally, sounds were taken from one or more the four above locations in addition to another five unidentified locations.

-From that we get sounds that, visualized, ideally look something like this:
+From that we get sounds that, visualized, ideally looks something like this:

 ![ECG_PCG](images/EKG_PCG.png)

+Or, if you used a pulseOx meter, you could create a [photoplethysmogram](https://en.wikipedia.org/wiki/Photoplethysmogram) that looks pretty similar.

 ![ECG_PPG](images/ppg.png)

 But when you add in noises, like conversations, breathing, the moving of a stethoscope, bowel noises, etc, you get something that looks like this: